Welcome to my site!

 Most of the frames are made similarly across all of the brands.
 Some might use heavier metals or processes that create a heavier end product, but, weight aside, the top bikes are all very similar when it comes to the frame.
 Occasionally, you will find a brand that has done something innovative with their frame designs, and I try to catch that and point it out.

 Where the brands compete is on negotiating those parts that go on their particular models.
 Those shifters and wheels are what tend to break and cause problems.
-And most of those components are not made by the individual bike manufacturers, but rather by companies that specialize in these smaller, more intricate parts.
+And most of those components are not made by the individual bicycle manufacturers, but rather by companies that specialize in these smaller, more intricate parts.

 You might think that the larger the brand, the more savings they could negotiate.
 If that is the case, then they must not be very good at passing those savings along to the consumer.
 Some of the largest brands also have the largest advertising budgets going so far as to invest in professional athletes.